router-for-me/EasyCLI/README.md

-# CLIProxyAPI GUI (Tauri)
+# EasyCLI (Tauri GUI for CLIProxyAPI)

 [中文文档 | Chinese Version](README_CN.md)

-A Tauri v2-based desktop GUI for managing and operating CLIProxyAPI in Local or Remote mode.
+EasyCLI is a Tauri v2-based desktop GUI for managing and operating CLIProxyAPI in Local or Remote mode.
 Recent updates migrate the app from Electron to Tauri, add a system tray with hide-to-tray behavior, and introduce proxy support during the local download/update flow.

 Upstream project: https://github.com/luispater/CLIProxyAPI